-Raises aiida.common.exceptions.ParsingError if there are issues parsing the input.
+Raises aiida.common.exceptions.ParsingError - if there are issues parsing the input.

-''' aiida.tools.codespecific.quantumespresso.pwinputparser.parse_k_points(txt) Return dict containing info from the K_POINTS card block in txt. '''
+aiida.tools.codespecific.quantumespresso.pwinputparser.parse\k\points(txt) Return a dictionary containing info from the K\POINTS card block in txt.

 Note: If the type of kpoints (where type = x in the card header, "K\POINTS x") is not present, type will be returned as 'tpiba', the QE default.